In this article

 Keeping track of any company expenses, including incidental expenses, can be a huge hassle for you and your employees.
 Consider implementing software or other accounting systems that allow you to automate the tedious and time-consuming parts of expense tracking.

-Ramp's expense management system lets you streamline your procedure for tracking incidentals, curbing unnecessary spending and effectively budgeting for these costs.
+Tracking financial transactions like incidental expenses requires time and effort, but the right technology can automate many of the most tedious aspects.
+Ramp's expense management platform helps you streamline your process for tracking incidentals, curbing unnecessary spending and effectively budgeting for these costs.

-Our cards have tools for setting spending limits, reporting expenses, and categorizing charges—which means you'll have accurate data about incidental expenses to establish your budget.
+Our corporate cards have tools for setting spending limits, reporting expenses, and categorizing charges, which gives you accurate data about incidental expenses to establish your budget.
+Ramp also automates the expense receipt and reimbursement process, freeing up countless hours for your finance team.

 Try Ramp for free